 Could natural gas should be regarded as "clean energy", or as a "bridge fuel" on the road to a clean energy society?
-There are widespread concerns about such labels, as discussed in Clean Energy Standard, posted over a year ago.
-This post mentions a worrying report into fracking, a fracking fluid spill at a natural gas well in Pennsylvania, and a Cornell University study concluding that emissions caused by natural gas can be even worse than emissions by coal and diesel oil, especially when looked at over a relatively short period (image below).
+This is questioned by a Cornell University study that concludes that emissions caused by natural gas can be even worse than emissions by coal and diesel oil, especially when looked at over a relatively short period (image below).

 |Robert Howarth et al. - Methane and the greenhouse-gas footprint of naturalgas from shale formations|